top of page

 https://www.abc.net.au/news/2025-09-25/families-of-missing-persons-call-for-probe-into-police/105693338?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-NEW POLICE COMMISSIONER NAMED, HE ADMITS PAST MISTAKES - 2025 NSW
+NEW POLICE COMMISSIONER NAMED, HE ADMITS PAST MISTAKES - 2025 NEW SOUTH WALES

 One of those mistakes was a factor in him being overlooked for the top job in 2022, after reports emerged of him being found lying on a footpath before becoming aggressive towards a paramedic after an alcohol-fuelled night in Goulburn.
 The second mistake threatened to arrest his latest ascent to the commissioner's office, after it emerged that he'd taken his wife and two friends onto a police vessel on New Year's Eve in 2023.